cpetta/sandpaper/README.md

 ### 4. gulp clean

-This task deletes the 'stage' folder.
+This task deletes the "stage" folder.

 ### 5. gulp watch

 This task will run indefinitely until the command prompt is ether closed or the user presses ctrl + c.
-When a file is changed between the 'dev' folder and the 'stage' folder, it will process it. for instance if I make a change to a css file, and hit save, that change will be carried over to the 'stage' folder.
+When a file is changed between the "dev" folder and the "stage" folder, it will process it. for instance if I make a change to a css file, and hit save, that change will be carried over to the "stage" folder.

 ### 6. gulp watchlint

-This task will watch for files changing just like 'gulp watch', but instead of processing them, it will output a lint report.
+This task will watch for files changing similar to "gulp watch", but instead of processing them, it will output a lint report.

 ### 7. gulp sync

-This task is the same as gulp watch, but in addition, it runs a webserver on port 3000. dev/index.html will open in the browser, and if any file in the 'dev' folder changes, it will be processed.
+This task is the same as gulp watch, but in addition, it runs a webserver on port 3000. dev/index.html will open in the browser, and if any file in the "dev" folder changes, it will be processed.
 After which, the browser will automatically reload to reflect the change.
 Additionally, when multiple browsers or devices connect to the web server, then scrolling, clicking, and typing are all duplicated across instances.

 ## Development Enviroment Setup